KromaticaFX/DigiDiff-Digital-Diffusion/README.md

 ## Documentation & Release Notes

-Release notes will be posted HERE.
-Documentation can be found within the plugin, on our website or on the Wiki for this repository.
+Release notes can be found in the releases section.
+Documentation can be found within the plugin, in the Github Wiki tab or can be downloaded from [here](https://digidiff-releases.nyc3.digitaloceanspaces.com/Documentation/DigiDiff%20Documentation_v1.0.0.pdf).